 Food.
 Non-perishable items such as canned foods, energy bars, trail mix, and dried fruit are recommended.
 And these food items should not only be relatively healthy, but be easy to prepare.
 So no 20-ingredient gourmand dishes.

 Feminine hygiene items.
 The 3/day or 2/week rule applies: If you're evacuating, have enough stocked up for three days.
 If you're going to be at home, then have at least a 2-week supply of sanitation and feminine hygiene items.
-Because of the CARES Act, starting this year feminine hygiene items are HSA and FSA eligible.
+Because of the CARES Act, starting in 2020 feminine hygiene items are HSA and FSA eligible.

 First aid kits.
 First aid kits, which typically include bandages, antiseptics, gauze pads, tweezers, scissors, and an ice pack are eligible products.